Abundance Normalization

 Load Data

 To illustrate the normalization procedure we continue with the quality checked and filtered object we created in the previous tutorial.
-As described there, this merged object contains four samples: a resting and PHA stimulated PBMC sample, both in duplicate.
+As described there, this merged object contains two samples: a resting and PHA stimulated PBMC sample.

 DATA_DIR <- "path/to/local/folder"